-It’s a well-known fact that people learn differently.
+It's a well-known fact that people learn differently.
 One individual might find visual stimulation important for learning, while another student might enjoy reading instead.
 This fact is just the beginning of the learning challenge.
-A new wave of students collectively known as Gen Z are joining the ranks with a brand new set of learning demands.
+A new wave of students collectively known as Gen Z is joining the ranks with a brand new set of learning demands.
 Here are three ways to adapt your teaching to Gen Z’s habits

 A recent study conducted by Time magazine found that members of gen Z (or Post-Millennials) have brains that are "wired differently".
 They are also drawn to technology and skills-based learning.
 With this rapidly changing landscape, traditional classroom settings and teaching styles are no longer acceptable.

 Here are three ways you can adapt your teaching style to meet the expectations and learning needs of this up and coming group.
 Implementing these changes will create great content and examples for your next teacher cover letter and will show your ability to adapt with changing times.

 Technology is extremely important to Generation Z. This generation grew up in an age where an individual is consumed by technology and inundated with the latest trends on a regular basis.
 A member of gen z may have had access to a cell phone or tablet at a very early age and grew up using one or more of these computerized devices.
 In fact, CBS recently reported that a member of generation z is four times more likely to say that 13 is an acceptable age for receiving a cell phone.

 This generation has grown up in a time where information is at their fingertips constantly and this fact needs to be considered when it comes to new learning methods.
 It's anticipated that computerized methods of learning will continue to expand, and members of generation Z prefer this type of learning.